Music Time (TV programme)

 Music Time is a British educational television program as part of the BBC Schools strand from 23 September 1970 to 18 March 1991.
 The program is aimed at primary school children aged between 7 and 9.
 It teaches singing, instrumentation, and basic elements of music theory and performance through simple, easily understandable songs.
 These often form part of a production intended to be performed by schools, and usually performed at either the start or end of the term.
 There would often be a pantomime in the autumn term.
 The program also includes animated films (usually produced by Bura and Hardwick) based on classical works.

+Sheet music for the episodes was also produced and sold by the BBC.